 Awards and prizes

-From teaming up with Blue Peter to honour the books young people love to the search to find the best international children's fiction, our prizes and awards celebrate the best writing from the UK and beyond.
+From teaming up with Blue Peter to honour the books young people love to finding the best international children's fiction, our prizes and awards celebrate writing from the UK and beyond.

-BookTrust Prizes and Awards promote titles to a wide audience, bringing new releases to the public's attention and providing access points for readers to engage with different types of books.
-Our prizes support writers and illustrators, rewarding them for their endeavours, and celebrate books and writers as an integral part of the UK's arts and culture landscape.
+Our awards and prizes promote titles to a wide audience, bringing new releases to the public's attention and getting readers to engage with different types of books.
+Our prizes support writers and illustrators, rewarding them for their endeavours, and celebrate children's books and writers as an integral part of the UK's arts and culture landscape.

 The Blue Peter Book Awards celebrate the best authors, most creative illustrators and the greatest reads for children.

-In Other Words is a project to promote the translation and UK publication of outstanding children's literature from around the world.
+In Other Words is a prize to promote the translation and UK publication of outstanding children's literature from around the world.

 The BookTrust Lifetime Achievement Award is given to a children's writer or illustrator whose body of work merits recognition for a lifetime's achievement in children's literature.